mwalter/MavenDependencyChecker/README.md

 <!-- Plugin description -->
 Checks if there are any new Maven project dependencies available.</br>
-If there are any new releases of the dependencies you use in your project the plugin will display a dialogue containing all dependencies which can or should be updated.
+If there are any new releases of the dependencies you use in your project the plugin will display a dialogue containing all dependencies which can or should be updated in oder to avoid security issues for example.
 You'll see the version of the dependencies you use right now and the latest versions available at Maven Central.
 You can choose to keep the results by copying them to the clipboard.
+The plugin does NOT modify your POM file.

 Please keep in mind that dependencies which are available at Maven Central will be checked only.